bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/bash-switch-git/bash-switch-git.md

 Next, we enter the two control blocks, both having the same structure.
 The logic flow goes: remove the comment from the line that is currently commented out -> comment out the other line -> remove the keys from memory -> add the new, uncommented key to ssh memory.

-If you are interesting in learning more about the <code>sed</code> command I posted an article [here](https://www.linkedin.com/pulse/perfectionists-need-learn-sed-bennett-gould/).
+If you are interested in learning more about the <code>sed</code> command I posted an article [here](https://www.linkedin.com/pulse/perfectionists-need-learn-sed-bennett-gould/).

 <code>fi</code> is just the funny BASH syntax for the end of an if statement - I personally like the symmetry.